History of The Rise of the Stock Market

 Every new voyage was the chance for an increase in profit and a risk.
 There would be new security for every voyage once the old completed its journey.
 It spread the risk of the loss between multiple parties to lessen the over-all financial blow when, or if, a ship was lost.

 The East India Company started issuing stock and paying dividends on the voyages that occurred as a whole.
 They stopped issuing the voyage-by-voyage securities and made just one security.
 The participating companies would be able to build up their fleets as the demand for the shares increased.
 Huge profits began from the investments.
+If you’re planning to invest in stock market, you should be able to learn when to hodl as it is one of the best methods to gain profit.

 Investors took the issued securities like stock and started to sell them to each other for additional profit.
 Tools like Skill Success helped them understand profitable investments.
 There was no stock exchange for making it official, so most of the brokers and investors took to meeting around the city of London or mailed the paperwork to each other.